georgeburry/georgeburry.github.io/_posts/2018-05-14-API-data-for-analyzing-crashes.md

 data_sample_df['UNIX_TIME'] = data_sample_df['ACC_DATE_ACC_TIME'].apply(time_to_unix).astype(int)
 ```

-We now need to get the latitude and longitude for each county in order for the API to provide local weather for each crash.
+We now need to get the latitude and longitude for each county from the Google Maps API in order to get the weather information at the approximate location of each crash.
+We can makes calls to the Google Maps API to do this.

 ```python
 def get_lat_lng(data, state, place_col):